DorsaRoh/Machine-Learning/README.md

 1. Learns patterns from training data
 2. Applies these learned patterns to new, unseen data

-## 2. How Neural Networks Work
+## How Neural Networks Work

 Now that we know what a neural network is, let's dive into how it operates.

 ### Connections Between Neurons

 - Each neuron in one layer is connected to all neurons in the next layer.
-- The strength of each connection is called its "weight".
+- The strength of each connection is called its `"weight"`.
 - During training, these weights are adjusted to identify patterns in the data.

 ### How a Neuron's Activation is Determined

 The activation of a neuron is calculated based on:
-1. The activations of all neurons in the previous layer
+1. The activations of all neurons in the **previous** layer
 2. The weights of the connections to those neurons

 Here's how it works:
 1. Multiply each incoming activation by its corresponding weight
 2. Sum up all these products
-3. Add a special value called the "bias"
+3. Add a special value called the `"bias"`

 This can be represented by the formula: